fcla/xmlresolution/README.md

 There are built-in test forms for exploring the system; see http://xmlresolution.example.com/ for instructions.
 The following models how your RESTful clients should access the service.

- * Create a collection (some versions of curl require you to use an empty document):
+ * Create a collection (some versions of curl require you to use an empty document here):

 	 `curl --upload-file /dev/null -X PUT http://xmlresolution.example.com/ieids/collection-1`